pixie-io/blog.px.dev/content/blog/nodepool-upgrades/index.md

 To minimize downtime, ensure that all your pods are managed by a ReplicaSet, Deployment, StatefulSet or something similar.
 Standalone pods might need to be manually rescheduled after an upgrade.

-### Daemonsets

-A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) ensures that all (or some) nodes run a copy of a pod.
-Daemonsets are often used for node monitoring or log collection and do not typically serve traffic.
-For these use cases, it’s usually acceptable to have a small gap in data during the worker node upgrade.

 ### Deployments

 Most of the pods in your cluster are likely controlled by a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 A Deployment represents a set of identical pods with no unique identities.
 A Deployment increases availability by managing multiple replicas of your application and deploying replacements if any instance fails.